clef/handbook/Benefits and Perks/Sabbatical.md

 # Sabbatical

+After every 2.5 years of working at Josephine, employees are encouraged to take a one-month (4 contiguous weeks) paid sabbatical.

-After every 5 years of working at Clef, employees are encouraged to take a one-quarter (12 contiguous weeks) paid sabbatical.
+After every 5 years of working at Josephine, employees are encouraged to take a one-quarter (12 contiguous weeks) paid sabbatical.

 During this sabbatical, they should work on passion projects -- something outside the scope of their normal work that is interesting and exciting to them.
 This could be researching a topic of interest, working for the US Digital Service, helping a nonprofit, or something else altogether.